Site icon Circuit Ideas for You

 Simple Adjustable Frequency Square Wave Generator Circuit

-A simple and flexible square wave generator is an important circuit used in signal processing, modulation and many electronic projects.
+It is used in signal processing, modulation and in many projects.

 Circuit Working: